Low intensity earthquake hits Ladakh

 The MET Department official said the tremor was felt at 7.59 pm.

-The earthquake had a depth of 10 kilometer and the epicentre was at latitude 34.33 degrees north and longitude 78.30 degrees east, he said.
+The earthquake had a depth of 10 kilometre and the epicentre was at latitude 34.33 degrees north and longitude 78.30 degrees east, he said.
+(PTI)